Barbara Will, unliking Stein, and scholarly malpractice

 In the academic reception I am interested in how a reviewer summarizes Unlikely Collaboration.
 Angela Kershaw in French Studies, along with noting “Stein’s obsessive attraction to authoritarian figures,” writes: “Stein and her lover Alice B. Toklas — Jewish lesbians residing in the Vichy zone throughout the Occupation — famously, and still inexplicably, escaped unscathed from the war.
 It is clear from Will’s account that, unlike those of Faÿ, Stein’s opinions were often ill-informed, incoherent, and without direct consequences — although they were no less abhorrent for all that.” “[S]till inexplicably”?
 Will describes how Stein and Toklas survived.
 (From 1939 to 1942 they were in Bilignin, a village in the Unoccupied Zone, and Faÿ’s authority might have provided them some protection; and from 1942 to 1944, when the Germans controlled the area, they were protected by their neighbors.)
 Will’s argument, for Kershaw, is that Stein must have been guilty of something to have survived.
 Kershaw regards Stein as guilty and she survived — but in saying “still inexplicably” Kershaw is actually, in a jumbled way, admitting that Will does not successfully make her case.
 And “no less abhorrent”?
 How can “ill-informed” opinions without “direct consequences” be no less abhorrent than the actions of a collaborator?
 Moreover, the idea that Stein had an “obsessive attraction to authoritarian figures” is not true.
 A close reading of Unlikely Collaboration distinctly controverts Kershaw’s impressions, but I put the blame on Will, not Kershaw.
 Just as Faÿ felt that Freemasons were up to more than appeared, Will feels that way about Stein.
 Her book emphasizes a paranoid reading — that is, even though the evidence does not exist that would prove an insinuation, it could.

-Posman also informs readers that Will’s Faÿ “is staged as the missing link in understanding Stein’s political views.”
+Posman also suggests that Will’s Faÿ “is staged as the missing link in understanding Stein’s political views.”
 But as Birgit Van Puymbroeck in Modern Fiction Studies has pointed out, this “missing link” claim is a fundamental weakness of the book: “One wonders, then, whether Will does not attribute too much importance to Stein’s admittedly significant but non-exclusive friendship with Faÿ.”
-One strength of the book is the material on the Stein-Faÿ friendship; however, Will relies too absolutely on a story of that friendship to explain Stein’s conservatism, and as Puymbroeck notes, Stein had other friends and America itself is hardly an unalloyed liberal state.
-Stein’s conservatism must also be understood in an American context, not just European — so a fuller approach to this topic will be the work of scholarship to come.
+Will relies too absolutely on a story of that friendship to explain Stein’s conservatism, and as Puymbroeck notes, Stein had other friends and America itself is hardly an unalloyed liberal state.
+Stein’s conservatism must also be understood in the American context, not just the European — so a fuller approach to this topic will be the work of scholarship to come.
 Unlikely Collaboration builds a massive, Faÿ-centered contextual edifice to explain a few moments in Stein’s writing, and there is much more to the story: “The downside of this highly contextualized approach is that Stein’s texts are used instrumentally so as to demonstrate her affiliation with a right-wing regime.”
 Puymbroeck thinks that “Will refrains from either an apologetic or a condemning story, and instead explores the ‘grey zone’ of Stein’s and Faÿ’s politics.”
 At times Will does, I agree, concede the difficulty in drawing conclusions.
-But one can easily ignore the relatively quiet explorations for the “powder-keg” (to cite the Columbia University Press blurb) insinuations.
+But one can easily ignore the relatively quiet explorations for the “powder keg” (to cite the Columbia University Press blurb) insinuations.

 Will introduces us to Faÿ’s oeuvre from the late 1920s through the 1930s.
 We do not know how much of his writing Stein read, but, for instance, “Faÿ’s biography of Washington, published in 1931 as George Washington: Republican Aristocrat and in French as George Washington: Gentilhomme, was read and edited by Stein in manuscript.”
 They both addressed the emblematic life of this American gentilhomme: also in 1931, for instance, was Stein’s “Scenery and George Washington.”
 Her interest in American history preexisted their friendship, but the subject was an adhesive.
 Will rightly suggests that we consider Stein’s five articles on “money” in The Saturday Evening Post in 1936 in relation to Faÿ’s Roosevelt and His America (1933).
 Perhaps surprisingly, given Faÿ’s suspicion of freemasonry — both Roosevelt and Washington were members — and other points of contention, “[f]or the most, this is a favorable representation” of the president’s leadership.
 This book came out not long after Roosevelt took the office and was for an American audience, capitalizing on the moment; however, and by the time Stein wrote about money, they were both expressing doubt that America’s president should be so invested with power and focused on economic matters.
 Readers who know Stein’s work will find Will convincing as she unfolds a particular “convergence between the writing of Stein and Faÿ in the early 1930s.”